Volograms/vol_cl_tools/README.md

 ./vol2obj.bin -h samples/cube_hdr.vol -s samples/cube_seq.vol -v samples/counter.webm -f 0
 ```

-We should get as output the following files:
+We should get as output the following files, with the frame number postfixed to the name.

 ```
 output_frame_00000000.jpg  -- JPEG texture.